'Aquaman' Star Amber Heard admits to getting Johnny Depp into an audio clip - The Media HQ

-A new surfaced audio clip seems to contain that Aquaman Amber Heard admits that she has beaten her ex-husband Johnny Depp.
+Aquaman star Amber Heard admits that she has ‘beaten’ her ex-husband Johnny Deppn with a new surfaced audio clip.

-Fantastic Beasts actor Johnny Depp and Aquaman star Amber Heard were married from 2015 to 2017.
+Fantastic Beasts actor Johnny Depp and Aquaman star Amber Heard were married between 2015 and 2017.
 Now the former couple is going through a case of domestic violence issued by Amber Heard.
 The case has been going on for several months now and new developments continue to emerge.

 The Daily Mail has obtained an audio clip allegedly from a conversation between Johnny Depp and Amber Heard that took place in 2015.
 In the audio clip, Aquaman star Amber Heard admits to “touching” Johnny Depp: